Fractal-Tess/blog/src/content/addendum.md

   alt: 'Fractal Tess avatar'
 ---

 Thanks for reading!
-Perhaps you'd be interested in one of the things below?
+I hope you enjoyed the article and found it helpful.
+If you have any questions or feedback, please feel free to reach out to me.